daboucha/nba-analysis/README.md

 ## Provisional Database

-First, we used SQL to import our data into 6 tables.
+We used SQL to import our data into 6 tables, since we had multiple csv files we were working with.

 ![This is an image](https://github.com/daboucha/to-be-determined/blob/40ba51eedde106726031031336923a3146e1bd90/Image_Database/database.png)